Menu

 $11M Med.
 Malpractice Settlement

-Filing a successful premises liability lawsuit against a business, recreational facility or hotel can be challenging.
-The property owner may possess valuable evidence, like video surveillance recordings, or they may have already fixed the dangerous condition soon after the incident.
+Filing a successful premises liability lawsuit against a business, recreational facility, or hotel can be challenging.
+The property owner may possess valuable evidence, like video surveillance recordings, or have fixed the dangerous condition soon after the incident.

-An experienced, Washington, DC premises liability attorney from Regan Zambri Long PLLC can investigate your accident and take steps to preserve valuable evidence.
+An experienced Washington, DC premises liability attorney from Regan Zambri Long PLLC can investigate your accident and take steps to preserve valuable evidence.
 We have experience with premises liability cases in Washington, DC, Maryland, and Virginia.
 We have also obtained multi-million dollar settlements for clients who were seriously injured at nightclubs, ski areas, snow tubing parks, hotels, and office buildings.
-For example, in one case, we obtained a verdict of $5 million for a child who sustained a permanent brain injury due to an unsafe diving board at a swimming pool.

 5 stars Swimming Pool Accidents Lawyer

-Who Is Responsible in a Premises Liability Claim?
+Who Is Responsible For a Premises Liability Claim?

-• The individual or entity that caused the injury either owned, occupied, and/or leased the property.
-This could be multiple defendants, such as the property owner, the store owner, and the employees that work at the store.
+• The individual or entity that caused the injury owned, occupied, and/or leased the property.
+Multiple defendants could include the property owner, the store owner, and the store’s employees.

 • The defendant failed to use the standard of care required for the situation.
-In the scenario above, since the employees failed to clean the water or warn customers of the freezer, the store failed in its duty to protect the visitors.
+In the scenario above, since the employees failed to clean the water or warn customers of the freezer, the store failed to protect the visitors.

 • The plaintiff was injured on the property.